Concurrency

 a special global variable (errno

 ) to indicate why.
-You can print a
+You should print this

 function.
 It takes a string, prints